ivan-kleshnin/query_format/README.md

 **WIP** This document describes a JSON format convention to implement and query REST APIs.
 It can also be used in GraphQL APIs, but, for the sake of brevity, this part is omitted for now.

-#### Note

-CamelCase vs snake_case in fields is largely irrelevant for the purpose of the document (discussed below).
-Exact command names like `eq vs equals vs =` are largely irrelevant for the purpose of the document (TODO explain).
+The document provides a high-level overview of the format and is agnostic to exact command names like `eq vs equals vs =` or other implementation details like CamelCase vs snake_case.
+The content is applicable regardless of your term/case/... preferences.
-Both points are closer to implementation details of the format and might be added to this spec later.
+Such topics are partially touched below and might be elaborated later.

 ## Quick Example